THE PUGET SOUND EstuarIES

 As transition areas between fresh and saltwater, and land and sea, estuaries are rich in nutrients.
 They create a nourishing foundation – from plankton to plants – that supports the abundant array of life in Puget Sound.
 From oysters, clams and crab to salmon, orca and birds, all are sustained by estuaries.

 - Provide habitat for animals to live, feed and reproduce

 - Serve as buffers to protect shorelines from erosion and flooding

 Estuaries are also among the most biologically productive ecosystems on earth, supporting Washington’s multi-million-dollar shellfish and fishing industries, as well as estuary-dependent tourism and recreation industries.

 The Puget Sound Pressures Assessment identified 47 stressors affecting Puget Sound, including shoreline hardening, land cover conversion, sea level rise, changes in water flow and quality, pollution, and many more.
 These stressors threaten plants, fish, shellfish and wildlife; disrupt food webs; degrade and/or reduce aquatic and land habitat; and increase levels of toxic contaminants.

 HOW IS THE NEP WORKING TO RECOVERY ESTUARIES?

-National Estuary Program funding has helped the region build capacity, grounded in strong, local partnerships among state agencies, federal agencies, tribes, local governments, community partners and supporters.
+National Estuary Program planning processes and funding have helped the region build capacity, grounded in strong, local partnerships among state agencies, federal agencies, tribes, local governments, community partners and supporters.
 This shared commitment to hard work, innovation and collaboration has advanced progress toward ecosystem recovery targets and created a durable foundation for future recovery efforts.